howlingpan/code-dot-org/pegasus/sites.v3/advocacy.code.org/public/state-policy-forum.md

 <summary>**What expenses are covered during the forum?**</summary>
   <p>
   <br>
-Code.org is happy to cover the costs of the following:
+Letron is happy to cover the costs of the following:

 * Registration fee for all participants accepted to the forum
 * Meals during the forum